 After you have shared a folder, create a subfolder that you want to password-protect with Folder Guard.
 (The top level shared folders cannot be password protected, due to the way folder sharing is implemented in Windows.)
 For example, if you have shared the folder C:\Users\Public\Documents, create a subfolder named Private under it.

-To password-protect a subfolder of a shared folder, use the usual steps involved in setting up a folder password.
-Note that you should set up the password protection using the local path of the shared folder, such as C:\Users\Public\Documents\Private, not a network path or a network drive that is used to access this folder over the network from other computers.
+To password-protect a subfolder of a shared folder, run Folder Guard on the server, and use the usual steps involved in setting up a folder password.
+Note that you should set up the password protection using the local path of the shared folder that starts with a drive letter, such as C:\Users\Public\Documents\Private, not a network path or a network drive that is used to access this folder over the network from other computers.

 To allow the shared folder to be unlocked from other computers, check the Any network user box on the Password properties screen:

-( Don't forget to Apply the changes!)
-Now, when a user connects to this shared folder from another computer with Explorer, s/he should see the following:
+Apply the changes.
+Now, when a user connects to this shared folder from another computer with Explorer, they should see the following:

 As you can see, the locked folder appears empty except for the application named Unlock.
 (If you see other files that are supposed to be hidden, don't panic, it just probably means that your computer is displaying the results from its file cache.
 Wait a few seconds and refresh the folder.
 If the view remains the same, you may need to optimize your computer for faster network updates, as described below.)

 As the Unlock name implies, the network user can run this application to unlock the folder.
 To see how it works, double-click Unlock to launch it.
 If Windows warns about running programs from a network location, allow the program to run, and it should prompt you to enter the password: